ravennevermoreneverless/obsidian/1.0 — immediate notes/tweets.md

 i might kill myself anytime soon or not but until then i will hug my girlfriend as she sleeps i will dream of a life and a family with her and i will yearn to create every single day because goddamnit if not for that then what is it all for
 --
-i might not be who i expect myself to be and i should stop pretending to be someone i'm not who am i? i don't know and i havent known this for as long as i can remember i have a lifetime of finding this out
+==i might not be who i expect myself to be and i should stop pretending to be someone i'm not who am i? i don't know and i havent known this for as long as i can remember i have a lifetime of finding this out==
 --
 not one single shitface can predict what i'll do next not even myself --